yuanqing/sketch-find-and-replace-text/README.md

 ## Usage

 - Performs a find and replace on the content of text layers and the symbol overrides of symbol instances
-- Operates on layers in the selection, or on layers on the current page if the selection is empty
+- Can be configured to operate on layers in the selection, on the current page, or across the entire document

 ## Installation